 Adjunct instructors have duties in two areas: teaching and service.
-(For their description, see Section 5.2.6.)
+(For their description, see Section 4.2.6.)

-Employed faculty members on the teaching track have duties in the areas of teaching, service, creative, research or other professional activities, scholarship of application, and public outreach.
-(For their description, see Section 5.2.6.)
-The full-time teaching load equals eight courses per academic year which is usually equally divided into obligatory semesters.
+Permanent faculty members on the teaching track have duties in the areas of teaching, service, creative, research or other professional activities, scholarship of application, and public outreach.
+(For their description, see Section 4.2.6.)
+The full-time teaching load is up to twelve (typically eight) courses per academic year which is usually equally divided into obligatory semesters.

-Employed faculty members on the research track have a duty to conduct research.
-Their teaching load is therefore reduced to six courses per academic year.
+Permanent faculty members on the research track have a duty to conduct research.
+Their teaching load may therefore be reduced (typically six courses per academic year).
 Research Policy sets rules for the minimum required research output with AAU affiliation.

-Requirements for respective tracks and ranks can be found in the Hiring and Promotion Policy, published at the AAUNET in the Promotion section.
+Requirements for respective tracks and ranks can be found in the Faculty Hiring and Promotion Policy, published at the AAUNET in the Promotion section.

-5.2.2 Hiring
+4.2.2 Hiring